July 17, 2020

 6) Use pedagogical mental models

 It’s important to consider relevant learning theories and instructional design checklists when embarking on designing a microlearning module.
 Incorporating pedagogical frameworks into your learning design could be as simple as employing Bloom’s Taxonomy as a checklist to ensure you have the right balance of scaffolding to higher-order activities.
 Learning theories can be particularly useful in aiding learning and development (L&D) leaders in pushing leaders to move from superficial to deep understandings.

 Interested in taking an EdApp microlearning course that delivers interactive content to you in small, digestible chunks?
-Why not explore a course on Team Cohesion here, where you will learn how to build happy, well-functioning teams in a professional environment.
+Why not explore a course on team cohesion, where you will learn how to build happy, well-functioning teams in a professional environment.
 This course – and all content in our growing, editable library – is completely free for you to take, as many times as you like.